Platform-Studio/demo_pcs_service/README.md

 - `config` - a hash of the configuration for the Function specified in the Agent definition
 - `store` - providing access to key/value storage for the current Service to allow data to be persisted between Chats

+### MCP Support
+Agents defined in PCS can also call tools over the MCP protocol (see https://modelcontextprotocol.io/introduction).

+You can mix-and-match MCP tool calls with your own function definitions.

+To use MCP servers, you simply add them to the Agent definition using the standard MCP JSON definitions (the same that you may have used to add MCP servers to Cursor or the Claude desktop).

+The wine.yml example file contains an example here, albeit commented out.

 ## Debugging
 The default web UX provides a lot of additional debugging options.

-Just add `debug=true` to the URL in the browser.
+Just add a `debug=true` parameter to the URL in the browser.
 You must be logged in with an account that has management rights.

 The debug view provides a number of things: